 The Peer Review Committee reviews the application and the CORES reviewer’s recommendation and make a final determination to either approve or deny the application.
 If approved, then the applicant will receive an email/letter notifying them of CORES certification.
 All applicants may request a summary analysis of their application once the review process if complete.
 If the application is denied, applicants can review this summary and determine if they wish to appeal the decision.

-Once certified, the CORES certification applies across the entire portfolio and is inclusive of family, senior and
+Once certified, the CORES certification applies across the entire portfolio and is inclusive of family, senior and supportive housing communities.

 Appealing CORES Certification Denial